binyanlin/Conway-Game-Of-Life/README.md

 https://binyanlin.github.io/Conway-Game-Of-Life/

-Simulates John Horton Conway's rules for the Game of Life.
+Simulates John Horton Conway's (Rest in Peace) rules for the Game of Life.

 Cellular Automation Rules:
 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.